-His aesthetic is characterised by a defiant avant-gardism and a fascination with creating new musical representation to engage and expand subjectivity, encompassing a variety of forms, genres, instruments, and techniques.
-These collaborative, ensemble, and solo projects often involve cross-disciplinary activities with literature, video, video games, and visual art.
-He has collaborated and performed with leading musicians including Rhys Chatham, Tony Conrad, David Daniell, Cora Venus Lunny, Robbie Malone, Jay Oglesby, Nick Roth, Danny Snow, and Jennifer Walshe.
+His aesthetic is characterised by a defiant avant-gardism and a fascination with creating new musical representations to engage and expand subjectivity.
+This activity encompasses a variety of forms, genres, instruments, and techniques, and collaborative, ensemble, and solo projects that often involve cross-disciplinary activities with literature, video, video games, and visual art.
+He has collaborated and performed with leading artists including Rhys Chatham, Tony Conrad, David Daniell, Hans Joachim-Roedelius, Cora Venus Lunny, Robbie Malone, Jay Oglesby, Nick Roth, Danny Snow, and Jennifer Walshe.

-As an educator and writer, Paul’s areas of interest include contemporary audio culture, cultural theory and philosophy, musicology, performance, popular culture, and underground music.
+As an educator, Paul’s areas of interest include contemporary audio culture, composition, cultural theory and philosophy, popular music, and production.
 He holds a B.A. in English and Music (DCU), an M.Phil. in Popular Literature (TCD), and a Ph.D. in Music (Goldsmiths).
 His doctoral thesis (2017) examined Rhys Chatham’s pioneering compositions for multiple electric guitars in the context of a post-1945 culture characterised by immanence, immersion, and participation.
-He is a music tutor and module leader at BIMM, Dublin (Europe’s leading provider of contemporary music education), and a committee member of the Music Generation South Dublin partnership.
+He is Head of Academic Studies and a Lead Lecturer at BIMM Dublin (Europe’s leading provider of contemporary music education) and an advisor to Music Generation also.

 Thank your for visiting the site.
 Sign up to our mailing list to keep updated with the latest projects, and use the contact form for bookings and inquiries.